nomin709/analysis_for_recipes/README.md

 Only using `minutes` and `n_ingredients` may not provide enough information for the model to accurately predict the number of steps, leading to suboptimal performance.
 The relationship between the number of steps and the provided features might be influenced by other factors that are not captured by these two variables alone, such as recipe complexity or specific ingredient types.
 The chosen max_depth of 5 might be limiting the model's ability to fully capture the intricacies of the data.

+While these results were consistent, the relatively high RMSE suggested room for improvement.
 To improve the model's performance, we could consider incorporating additional relevant features, tuning the hyperparameters further, and transforming certain columns.

 ## Final Model